-Dinosaurs were a diverse group of reptiles that first emerged during the Triassic period, 231.4 million years ago.
-They were the dominant life forms on land for 135 million years, until a great extinction wiped most of them out.
-The cause of that extinction is still a matter of debate, but the most likely option seems to be an asteroid impact (though volcano eruption is also quite possible).
+Dinosaurs were the dominant life forms on land for 135 million years, until a great extinction wiped most of them out.
+The cause of that extinction is still a matter of debate, but the most likely option seems to be an asteroid impact (though volcano eruption may have also played a role).

 Dinosaurs are generally split into two major groups - Saurischia and Ornithischia.